 With Black mental health an under spoken and served topic within mental health dialogue, and LGBTQ+ Black mental health even further misunderstood, Family Dinner aims to create an open and easy space where we can talk about our health, our survival strategies, hear from others in our community and have the much needed conversations that have been missing in mainstream narratives.

-Centred around the wholesomeness of a sunday family dinner, join us on 17 September from 1pm at St Paul’s Church for a chance to eat, speak, relax, and take it easy.
+Centred around the wholesomeness of a sunday family dinner, we had a chance to eat, speak, relax, and take it easy.
 Join and take part in some of creative workshops, or make some handmade soaps and hair care products, bring your children or your friends, and then kick back for a free - all included - African And Caribbean Dinner - where we will gather around, like one big family, and talk, discuss and eat!

-This event is created and focussed upon the Black queer community.
+This event was created and focussed upon the Black queer community.
 Black LGBTQ+ folk may bring their friends, yet we ask that the focus of the space is respected.

 2pm workshop rotations

 4pm food servings and family dinner, with conversation starters and guest speakers

 Poetry and Writing for Mental Health with Dean Atta

 Our Mental Health & The Internet with XANA